 In addition to boat renting, there are several alternatives to formal boat leasing or rental programs you may want to consider.
 Let’s dive deeper into ways to take a boat on the water, including the different types of boat charters as well as boat clubs and peer-to-peer boat sharing.

 A bareboat charter is similar to a boat rental because you pay for a boat and take it out on the water on your own.
-You’ll reserve the boat from a charter company and act as the captain as you’ll be responsible for essentially everything including creating the itinerary, sailing and caring for the boat.
+You’ll reserve the boat from a charter company and act as the captain.
+You’ll be responsible for essentially everything, including creating the itinerary, sailing and caring for the boat.

 While a bareboat charter is typically a sailboat or catamaran, some companies offer motor yachts.
 The greatest benefit of a bareboat charter is that you have complete control of the boat since you’ll choose where you go and how long you’ll stay.

 When it comes to drawbacks, the most significant one is that you must have the knowledge to sail, manage and dock the boat.
-“A bareboat charter is a good option for someone who is skilled in boating and likes the freedom of hopping onto a nice vessel and returning it when they’re done,” explains Giglio.
+“A bareboat charter is a good option for someone who is skilled in boating and likes the freedom of hopping onto a nice vessel and returning it when they’re done,” Giglio says.

 Costs for bareboat charters vary widely and are based on location, boat type, season, passengers and amenities.
-At Horizon Yacht Charters in the British Virgin Islands, for example, it’s $556 a day in the high season for a monohull boat that can hold up to 6 passengers.
-Sunsail offers a bareboat charter in St. Martin for up to 2 passengers for $650 a day in August with a five-night minimum.
+At Horizon Yacht Charters in the British Virgin Islands, for example, it’s $586 a day in the high season for a monohull boat that can hold up to six passengers.
+Sunsail offers a bareboat charter in St. Martin for up to two passengers for $620 a day in August with a five-night minimum.

 “A crewed charter is the ideal choice if you want to enjoy yourself without worrying about anything.
-It’s a great way to pamper yourself and your loved ones,” says Giglio.
-The most noteworthy disadvantages of a crewed charter is that you don’t get the experience of driving a boat and there may not be much privacy.
+It’s a great way to pamper yourself and your loved ones,” Giglio says.
+The noteworthy disadvantages of a crewed charter is that you don’t get the experience of driving a boat and there may not be much privacy.